Big images of two-dimensional pseudorepresentations

-The case when $\rho$ arises from a Coleman family was studied by the first author of the present work with Iovita and Tilouine in \cite{CIT2016}.
-In this case we again have $\Pi = \Gal(\ovl{\Q}/\Q)$ and $A$ is a domain over $\Lambda$.
-In \cite[Theorem 6.2]{CIT2016} it is proved that, under hypotheses similar to those in Theorem \ref{Hida families intro}, a certain Lie algebra attached to $\im \rho$ contains the Lie algebra of a congruence subgroup of $A^{\Sigma_\rho'}$, where $\Sigma_\rho'$ denotes the conjugate self-twists of $\rho$ that fix $\Lambda$.
-This strongly suggests that $\rho$ should be $A^{\Sigma_\rho'}$-full, though this statement does not follow from \cite{CIT2016}.
-We do not know whether $\Sigma_\rho' = \Sigma_\rho$; see Question \ref{Lambda question} and the surrounding discussion.
+The case when $\rho$ arises from a Coleman family was studied by Conti--Iovita--Tilouine \cite{CIT2016}.
+In this case we again have $\Pi = \Gal(\ovl{\Q}/\Q)$ and $A$ is a domain finite over $\Lambda$.
+In \cite[Theorem 6.2]{CIT2016} it is proved that, under hypotheses similar to those in \cref{Hida families intro}, a certain rigid analytic Lie algebra attached to $\im \rho$ contains that of a congruence subgroup of $A^{\Sigma_\rho}$.
+This strongly suggests that $\rho$ should be $A^{\Sigma_\rho}$-full, though this statement does not follow from \cite{CIT2016}.

-Both Hida and the first author of the present work with Iovita and Tilouine consider questions related to the level of a representation -- that is, the largest congruence subgroup contained in the image.
-Although our techniques are amenable to such questions, we do not discuss them in this paper.